- Read (at least) the thesis abstract/summary

 - Explain to them the three possible decisions:

 - Accepted without reserve: the thesis is accepted, but the jury can request minor corrections.
 The thesis director is in charge of checking that the jury’s comments have been taken into consideration in the final version.
-The candidate must submit his/her corrected thesis only to the thesis director within a month.
+The candidate must submit the corrected thesis only to the thesis director within a month.

 - Accepted with reserve: the jury expresses specific concerns and requests a significant additional work that has an impact on the content or the form of the thesis which can be done within a period that may last more than one month and up to six months (duration must not exceed 6 months).

 The president fills out the third page of the official record (“Details of the Jury’s required corrections”) and signs it together with the thesis director, co-advisor if applicable, and the doctoral program director.
 In addition, a detailed list containing all the requested changes may be provided to the candidate, and attached to the official record.
 The second evaluation will be based only on the updated version of the manuscript.
 There is no 2nd exam.
 The jury president, supported by the examiners and thesis director(s), verifies that the required corrections are implemented.

-- Rejected, first failure: if the work is considered unsatisfactory and if bringing it to an acceptable level would request a workload of more than six months, or if the candidate has not demonstrated that s/he masters the subject, then the jury decides for a failure.
-The candidate is allowed to repeat the oral exam, rework his thesis or present a new one within the specified deadlines set by the vice president for academic affairs based on the proposal made by the jury
+- Rejected, first failure: if the work is considered unsatisfactory and if bringing it to an acceptable level would request a workload of more than six months, or if the candidate has not demonstrated that they have mastered the subject, then the jury decides for a failure.
+The candidate is allowed to repeat the oral exam, rework their thesis or present a new one within the specified deadlines set by the vice president for academic affairs based on the proposal made by the jury

 - It is expected that the jury comes to an unanimous decision.
 If the jury cannot come to an agreement, the president takes the final decision.
-S/He concludes the debates and notifies the final decision
+The president concludes the debates and notifies the final decision

-- If the thesis is proposed for a prize, please see section next section.
+- If the thesis is proposed for a prize, please see the section farther below.